All Episodes

 Thank you, Steve, very much.

-I thought this particular game, I don't want to see what all of the so-called experts have to say about it.
+I thought this particular game, I don't want to see what all the so-called experts have to say about it.

 I went to the Heritage Foundation to see if they had written anything about it.

-And I unfortunately, the Heritage Foundation has not written about the Steelers and Vikings this weekend, but the Heritage Foundation is writing about everything else, and they are collecting it all.
+And unfortunately, the Heritage Foundation has not written about the Steelers and Vikings this weekend, but the Heritage Foundation is writing about everything else, and they are collecting it all.

 All of the scholarly work that's done there is posted at a site.

-Um if you're new to conservatism and you know you're conservative, but you don't know why.
+If you're new to conservatism and you know you're conservative, but you don't know why, I mean, you can't explain why.

-Scholarly conservative thinking is going on at the Heritage Foundation, and it's just $25 to join.
+Heritage Foundation is just the place to find out the finest work of its kind, scholarly conservative thinking, is going on at the Heritage Foundation, and it's just $25 to join.

 I'm a member, and I paid for it too.